IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 `Deploy SageMaker model from Watson Studio & create endpoints`

 Navigate to the [sagemaker-model-deploy](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/sagemaker-model-deploy/RI-SageMaker-Deploy-Wstudio.ipynb) section and download the notebook `RI-SageMaker-Deploy-Wstudio.ipynb` into your local file system.

-You can upload the notebook into Watson studio as shown in step #5.
-This notebook built in Watson Studio uses SageMaker inbuilt modules (Linear Learner) to create a multiclass classifier model for prediction risk index per region.
+This notebook built in Watson Studio uses SageMaker inbuilt modules (Linear Learner) to create a multi-class classifier model for prediction risk index per region.
 The Watson Studio notebook deploys the model in SageMaker platform and creates two endpoints with different methodologies for real-time scoring.
+You can choose the first or the second endpoint for monitoring using Watson OpenScale.
 Upload the notebooks into Cloud Pak for Data environment using Watson Studio as shown in previous step.

 ## 7. Setup Watson Open Scale for monitoring SageMaker endpoints